pluskid/Mocha.jl/docs/user-guide/solver.rst

 can be used to train deep neural networks as well as traditional shallow machine learning models.

-A solver is constructed by specifying general *solver parameters* that characterize *learning rate*, *momentum*, and *stop conditions*, etc. and an *algorithm* that characterizes how the parameters are updated in each solver iteration.
-The following is an example taken from the :doc:`MNIST tutorial
+A solver is constructed by specifying a dictionary of *solver parameters* that provide necessary configuration: both general settings like *stop conditions*, and parameters specific to a particular algorithm such as  *momentum policy*.

+You then instantiate the *algorithm* that characterizes how the parameters are updated in each solver iteration.
+The following is an example taken from the :doc:`MNIST tutorial </tutorial/mnist>`.
-</tutorial/mnist>`.

 .. code-block:: julia

+   method = SGD()
-   params = SolverParameters(max_iter=10000, regu_coef=0.0005,
+   params = make_solver_parameters(method, max_iter=10000, regu_coef=0.0005,
        mom_policy=MomPolicy.Fixed(0.9),
        lr_policy=LRPolicy.Inv(0.01, 0.0001, 0.75),
        load_from=exp_dir)
-   solver = SGD(params)
+   solver = Solver(method, params)

 Moreover, it is usually desired to do some short breaks during training iterations, for example, to print training progress or to save a snapshot of the trained model to the disk.
-In Mocha, this is called *coffee breaks* for solvers.
+In Mocha, these are called *coffee breaks* for solvers.

 General Solver Parameters
 -------------------------

-.. class:: SolverParameters
+A instance of :class:`SolverParameters` is just a :class:`Dictionary` with :class:`Symbol` keys.
+The ``make_solver_parameters`` function helps to construct this, providing default values suitable for the solver method.

+Some parameters apply to all methods:

    .. attribute:: max_iter